ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/quick-start-on-testing.md

     }
     ```

-4. Execute the tests using the following command
+4. Execute the tests using the following command.

     ```$ bal test```